welcome to keep 'em thinking!

 - I prefer to read childen’s picture books and nonfiction to fiction, and my favorite TV series of all time is Downton Abby.

 - I retired April 1, 2016 after 41 years in education (38 were in gifted education).
-I now work as a consultant for gifted education and create instructional materials to differentiate for gifted children and high achievers which I sell on Teachers Pay Teachers.
+I now work as an educational consultant and create instructional materials to ignite critical and creative thinking which I sell on Teachers Pay Teachers.

 Now that you know a little more about me, I hope you will take some time to explore my blog.